9 Reasons for Lights Flickering in Your Home

 Over time, you're likely to have increased your home's electrical usage with the addition of larger or additional appliances.
 As this happens, you can reach a point where your home's electrical demand exceeds what your main panel can handle.
 It's also possible there is damage to your main panel causing voltage fluctuations that result in flickering lights and other issues.
 When this happens, you need a licensed electrician and possible to consider an electrical panel replacement.

-Issues With Your Utility Service
+Issues with Your Utility Service

 Your home may share a transformer with a neighbor and could find your voltage fluctuates when their usage dramatically increases.
 There can also be damage or other issues with lines coming into your home.
 If everything inside your home has been troubleshot and appears to be in good working order, you may need to contact your utility provider.